 All three are native perennials in eastern North America, require the same sun and soil conditions, and bloom in mid-spring.

-A drawback in growing squirrel corn is that, since it is a spring ephemeral, it does die back in summer.
+A drawback to growing squirrel corn is that, because it is a spring ephemeral, it does die back in summer.
 If you want to avoid having the resulting gap in your shade garden, there is a trick you must learn.
 Be ready to have other plants take the place of your squirrel corn plants when they disappear.

-- Install impatient Lucy (Impatiens walleriana) plants around the area vacated by your squirrel corn.
-These annuals will give you color in summer and then die back in the fall, leaving the space clear again for when your squirrel corn re-emerges in spring.
+- Plant impatiens (Impatiens walleriana) or other shade-loving annual plants around the area vacated by your dormant squirrel corn.
+You might want to grow the annuals in containers so you don't disturb the squirrel corn corms.
+Be sure to use bricks or a plant stand to elevate the containers off the ground.
+These annuals will provide color in summer and then die back in the fall, leaving the space clear again for the squirrel corn re-emerging in spring.

 - For a longer-lasting solution, grow other shade perennials around the area that will fill in and bloom later than your squirrel corn.